alicedoherty/tic-tac-toe/README.md

 # tic-tac-toe
-Tic-Tac-Toe game used to learn basics of Python using JetBrains Academy
+Tic-Tac-Toe game written to learn basics of Python using JetBrains Academy